a-idk/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 7-everybody adds execution permission to the owner, group owner and others
 9. 8-James_Bond sets the permission to 007
 10. 9-John_Doe sets the mode of the file to -rwxr-x-wx
+11. 10-mirror_permissions sets the ode of the file hello the same as olleh
+12.